(406) 404-1600

 • LED 6300Independent Studies

 LED 6300 provides students with the opportunity to work with a faculty member on a particular topic of leadership that is either not covered or not covered in-depth in the other LED courses.
-To register for this course, students must receive approval from their advisor and from the academic provost.
+To register for this course, students must fill out the online form, and receive approval from their advisor and from the academic provost.
 (3 credit hours)

 • LED 7301Advanced Leadership Studies